Looking for the best reverse osmosis System / water filter for your home?

 If you are using the filter at home or in an RV, the trick is to fill large bottles for future use.
 That way, you can quickly access drinking water whenever you need it.

 For those who don’t look forward to the hassle of installing an under-sink RO system or don’t have the space to do so, the APEC RO-CTOP-C provides an easy and affordable solution.

 You’ll also love it if you own an RV, boat or spend many of your days in hotel rooms.

 If you have limited space under the sink but don’t want to get a low-flow countertop RO filter, consider getting the Whirlpool WHER25 RO system.

 The system uses a 3-stage filtration process that reduces the number of filter canisters you need to fit under the sink.

-The daily water capacity is much lower than most RO systems (just 18 gallons a day), and the filter life is not as long as in other RO filters especially for homes that receive water with a higher level of contaminants.
+The daily water capacity of this filter is much lower than most RO systems (just 18 gallons a day), and the filter life is not as long as other RO filters especially for homes that receive water with a higher level of contaminants.